 People can also contact the Ohio Long-Term Care Ombudsman’s Office, which is an organization that can investigate and issue sanctions.

 The best way to protect your family from an abusive nursing home situation is to do the research beforehand.
 You can utilize numerous resources to find a facility with a good record and then familiarize yourself with the staff so there is an open line of communication.
-A skilled attorney who works nursing home abuse cases in Cleveland could also advise on preventative measures.
-If your loved one has suffered abuse, or you have a suspicion that it might be happening, call Tittle & Perlmuter immediately to discuss your case.
+A skilled attorney who works nursing home abuse cases could also advise on preventative measures.
+If your loved one has suffered abuse, or you have a suspicion that it might be happening, call Tittle & Perlmuter immediately to discuss preventing nursing home abuse in Cleveland.